 Lunch break

 For lunch, you don’t need to go far: stay inside the MIA and head to the IDAM restaurant, Alain Ducasse’s first address in Qatar (the second, Jiwan, is located at the National Museum).
-Don’t miss the signature dish: tender camel, duck foie gras with black truffle and puffed potatoes, which takes six days to prepare.
-The attention given to the dishes is remarkable, meticulously selected from artisans from around the world.
+Don’t miss the signature dish: tender camel, duck foie gras with black truffle, and puffed potatoes, which takes six days to prepare.
+The attention given to the dishes is remarkable, meticulously selected by artisans from around the world.
 The contemporary decoration, designed by Philippe Starck, also makes this address a feast for the eyes.

 IDAM, Museum of Islamic Art, Doha.
 Tel.: +974 4422 4488.
 Lunch menu: €65.
 6 or 8-course tasting menu: €130 or €175.